The short answer, yes.

 However, most of the 0.1-micron UFPs (ultrafine particles) tend to clump together, thereby increasing their size and making it easier for them to get filtered by these HEPA filters.
 This means that while HEPA filters cannot completely get rid of UFPs, they do an outstanding job of removing a bulk of them from the atmosphere.

 Stuck with keeping your printer in the living room or bedroom?
-Then a GREAT option is to get a printer that has an enclosure and an air filter.
+Then a GREAT way to manage the fumes is to get a printer with a built-in enclosure, or if you already have a 3D printer, build or buy an enclosure.

 In short, yes.
 Fumes from ABS and resin are just as bad for pets as they are for humans.